The first requirement to start a mini importation business in Nigeria is to gain knowledge about it.

-There’s a lot of happenings in the world of business today.
+There are a lot of happenings in the world of business today.
 Hence, you really need to not only be smart but wise as well.

 Especially as a beginner, I can understand that you’re new in the field and you’ll definitely need fuel, we’re here for you.
-These are the common mistakes beginners in mini exportation business make:
+These are the common mistakes beginners in the mini exportation business make:

 1. Waiting for a Perfect Time